chris-prener/vacancy/content/faq.md

 ### What is missing from your data?

 Aside from the data sources that are not publicly available but are used in [stlvacancy.com's](http://stlvacancy.com) estimates (Forestry and Building Division data as well as tax delinquency data), we did not use occupancy permit data.
-These are now more readily available, however there are large chunks of data missing from the City's open data release.
-These allow a potentially better source of "recent activity" than building permits, and would allow us to trace occupancy of properties that are, for example, only vacant for temporary periods of time.
+These are now more readily available and allow a potentially better source of "recent activity" than building permits.
+These data would allow us to trace occupancy of properties that are, for example, only vacant for temporary periods of time.

 ### What are your next steps?